graciellehigino/ms_range_interactions/manuscript.md

 ## Next steps

-Here we demonstrated how we can detect uncertainty in species distribution data using ecological interactions.
+Here we demonstrated how we can detect areas of data deficit in species distribution data using ecological interactions.
 Knowing where questionable occurrence data are can be crucial in ecological modelling [@Hortal2008UncMea; @Ladle2013MapSpe], and accounting for these errors can improve model outputs by diminishing the error